-"Cantaloupe Island" is a jazz standard composed by Herbie Hancock and recorded for his 1964 album Empyrean Isles during his years as one of the members of Miles Davis' 1960s quintet.
-Hancock later recorded and released a jazz-funk fusion version of the track, as Cantaloupe Island, on his 1976 album Secrets.
-The musicians for the original 1964 recording were: Hancock (piano), Freddie Hubbard (cornet), Ron Carter (bass) and Tony Williams (drums).
+"Cantaloupe Island" is a jazz standard composed by Herbie Hancock and recorded for his 1964 album "Empyrean Isles" during his years as one of the members of Miles Davis' 1960s quintet.
+Hancock later recorded and released a jazz-funk fusion version of the track, as Cantaloupe Island, on his 1976 album "Secrets".
+The musicians performing on the original 1964 recording were: Hancock (piano), Freddie Hubbard (cornet), Ron Carter (bass) and Tony Williams (drums).
 The first time I heard this song, it brought to my mind a tropical island with dancers swaying to the beat under the bright mid-day sun.
 In this series, a model, Nadia, dances to the simple but seductive rhythms of "Cantaloupe Island".